 The principle activity of the Company is the underwriting of general insurance business in Ireland, EU/EEA and USA.
-The Company's core product lines are European Liability, US Liability, Medical Malpractice Liability, Warranty, Specialty Risks and Surety.
+The Company's core product lines in 2019 were Medical Malpractice Liability, Miscellaneous Financial Loss, Warranty, Commercial Credit and Surety.

 A.1.7 Material events